European Tour 1977

 European Tour 1977 is an album by American composer, bandleader and keyboardist Carla Bley.
 Recorded in 1977 in Munich, Germany, it was released on the Watt/ECM label in 1978.

 Reception

-Scott Yanow of AllMusic awarded the album 4½ stars and stated "One of Carla Bley's most rewarding recordings... unusual, somewhat innovative and always fun music."
+Scott Yanow of AllMusic stated: "One of Carla Bley's most rewarding recordings ... unusual, somewhat innovative and always fun music."
 The Penguin Guide to Jazz awarded the album three stars.
+The Milwaukee Journal considered it "among the funniest jazz albums ever made."
+In 1996, Billboard noted that Bley has "been steadily praised for integrating whimsy into her scores...
+On European Tour 1977, there was a daffy nature to the sophisticated orchestration."